ejolly/ejolly.github.io/lab.md

   }
 </style>

+# I'm growing a lab!
-# Coming this fall...the Sciminds Research Studio
+## Coming this fall...the Sciminds Research Studio

 I'm excited to preview that the new lab **Sciminds**, short for the <span class="my-highlight">Social Computations and Interacting Minds Research Studio</span>will be launching this Fall!